caldwell/cert/README.md

     are loaded and merged into the config file.
 Note, including only works in the main config files.
 Included files cannot include more files.

+# Invocation

+Running cert will check the certificates, acquire any new certificates, and renew any that are within 10 days of expiry.

+## Command line options

+ - `-v`, `--verbose`: Turn up the verbosity.
+By default the program is silent except for errors.
+Add the option multiple times to increase the logging detail.

+ - `-n`, `--dry-run`: Don't really do anything (not super useful unless you have `--verbose` on as well).

+ - `-c`, `--config=<confdir>`: Use a different config directory.
+The config directory is where the `config.yaml` file and the `certs` output directory are located.
+By default the config directory is in the same directory as the cert program itself.

+ - `--staging`: Use the Let's Encrypt staging CA--this will go through the motions but the certs you recieve will not be usable.
+Use this to test your configuration, so you don't use up your Let's Encyrpt certificate quotas on tests.

 # Bugs

 There are no bugs in this program. 😇